 Many cinema enthusiasts today revel in the numerous pre-code films that have been (and continue to be) released on DVD, enjoying what would become taboo subjects or images such as drug use, prostitution, adultery, homosexuality, couples sharing the same bed, criminals going unpunished, nudity and violence.
-The Gold Digger series provide a relevant example, when comparing the racy and bold Gold Diggers of 1933 to the blander and far less suggestively sexual Gold Diggers of 1935 and Gold Diggers of 1937.
+The Gold Digger series provide a relevant example when comparing the racy and bold Gold Diggers of 1933 to the blander and far less suggestively sexual Gold Diggers of 1935 and Gold Diggers of 1937.

-Another of the Production Code's tenets was that an extreme illegal act should never be portrayed graphically, glorified or certainly go unpunished.
+Another of the Production Code's tenets was that an extreme illegal act should never be portrayed graphically, glorified or go unpunished.

-In my previous post on Top Ten Guilty Treasures I mentioned Strange Cargo (1940) in which actor Paul Lukas portrays a convict (a serial wife-killer with professed plans to continue his evil ways) who after being one of the few to survive a long and difficult escape, simply walks away with no indication in the story that he'll be re-captured let alone properly punished.
+In my previous post on Top Ten Guilty Treasures, I mentioned Strange Cargo (1940) in which actor Paul Lukas portrays a convict (a serial wife-killer with professed plans to continue his evil ways) who after being one of the few to survive a long and difficult escape, simply walks away with no indication in the story that he'll be re-captured let alone properly punished.

-In the released version of Alfred Hitchcock's Vertigo (1958) there's the integral character Gavin Elster played by Tom Helmore who, by the story's conclusion, most viewers probably forgot about.
+In the released version of Alfred Hitchcock's Vertigo (1958), there's the integral character Gavin Elster played by Tom Helmore who, by the story's conclusion, most viewers probably forgot about.
 In an ingeniously devised plan, Elster has murdered his wife and convinced the authorities her death was a suicide.
 At the end, as far as we know, he has traveled to Europe unsuspected, let alone unapprehended, for his dastardly crime.

 The above-mentioned films did not all go unnoticed.
-Scarlet Street was banned by both the New York State Censor Board and the Motion Picture Commission for the city of Milwaukee in their respective jurisdictions.
-The city censor of Atlanta as well denounced “the sordid life it portrayed, the treatment of illicit love, the failure of the characters to receive orthodox punishment from the police,” calling it “licentious, profane, obscure and contrary to the good order of the community"... a most hearty recommendation!
+Scarlet Street was banned by both the New York State Censor Board and Milwaukee’s Motion Picture Commission for the city of Milwaukee in their respective jurisdictions.
+The city censor of Atlanta as well denounced “the sordid life it portrayed, the treatment of illicit love, the failure of the characters to receive orthodox punishment from the police,” calling it “licentious, profane, obscure, and contrary to the good order of the community"... a most hearty recommendation!

-Strange Cargo received a "condemned" rating from the Legion of Decency for presenting "a naturalistic concept of religion contrary to the teachings of Christ, irreverent use of Scripture, and lustful complications."
-The film was banned in Detroit, Boston, and Providence, and picketed by Catholics elsewhere.
+Strange Cargo received a "condemned" rating from the Legion of Decency for presenting "a naturalistic concept of religion contrary to the teachings of Christ, irreverent use of Scripture and lustful complications."
+The film was banned in Detroit, Boston, Providence, and picketed by Catholics elsewhere.
 Eventually, MGM agreed to make some minor changes, and the Legion of Decency reclassified the film as "unobjectionable for adults."

 Censors objected to the conclusion of Vertigo and its failure to address Elster's murderous culpability.
 They persuaded Hitchcock to film a coda in which we hear over a radio, news of Elster's imminent capture.
-Fortunately, for us, this added scene wasn't used and ends with one of cinema's most chillingly powerful images in the history of the art form.
+Fortunately, for us, this added scene wasn't used and ends with one of cinema's most chilling images in the history of the art form.*